ellima/background-lighting-model/README.md

 This C++ library uses the [Adafruit_NeoPixel library](https://github.com/adafruit/Adafruit_NeoPixel) to provide an easy-to-use method for background lighting installations of WS2812b-LEDs, controlled by a microcontroller like an ESP32, ESP8266 or Arduino.
 A use case might be an LED strip around a model-railway or something similar that needs a daylight spectrum cycle backround lighting.

-It mimics the light of the sky from a bright blue around noon to dark blue around midnight during a course of a day.
-The time period can be set arbitrarily.
+It mimics the light of the sky from a bright blue around noon to dark blue around midnight during a course of the day.
+The time period can be chosen arbitrarily.
 Twilight in the morning and eveining are also built in.

 ## Prerequisites

-This project was tested with an ESP8266 and the Arduino Uno board so far and should also run on an ESP32. **NOTE: The Arduino Uno only has 2kB in RAM.
-Each Pixel on the strip takes up ~18 Byte so be careful controlling large numbers of LEDs with the UNO.**
+This project was tested with an ESP8266 and the Arduino Uno board so far and should also run on an ESP32. **The Arduino Uno only has 2 kB in RAM.
+Each additional pixel on the strip takes up ~18 byte so be careful controlling large numbers of LEDs with the UNO.**

 Using an ESP board is recommended.